 A lot of water and electrolytes are lost from the body as the body loses the ability to absorb fluids or nutrients from the digestive tract.
 It is very important to replenish the lost fluid by sipping electrolyte solution or a mixture of sugar and salt in water.

 It is also essential to eat small light meals in order to keep up your energy.
-White rice, apple sauce or cooked and mashed apple, yogurt and banana are all foods which are easily digested and help your body recover from diarrhea.
+White rice, apple sauce or cooked and mashed apple, yoghurt and banana are all foods which are easily digested and help your body recover from diarrhea.

 Image Source: Getty